hyprwm/hyprland-website/README.md

 ## Requirements

 - `pnpm` for the package management.
 (You can also use npm if you only intend to build the project)
-- `pnpm` for the package management.
-(You can also use npm if you only intend to build the project)
 - `imagemagick` to generate the blurred background images.

 ## Development